 From about 4:00 minutes to 7:10 pupils sing an Engilsh worded song "Go away" about the militairies and invading companies, destroying their school and living area.

 School for evacuees: Bakwit Iskul

 There is a brilliant school idea: the Evacuee School: 'Bakwit Iskul’.
-Bakwit Iskul's are mobile schools, not on a fixed spot.
+Bakwit Iskul's are ambulant schools, not on a fixed spot.
 De Lumads value this idea a lot, as the schools are their future!
 The leaders asked us for supporting the pupils in Talinkot, a small village in the mountains in Southern Mindanao where many evacuees have fled to.